fermga/TNFR-LFS/docs/DESIGN.md

 | ``track`` | Δ(load × lateral acceleration), Δyaw |
 | ``driver`` | ΔSense Index, Δyaw, Δpitch/Δroll |

-The sum of the individual ΔNFR values always matches the global ΔNFR of the record, guaranteeing coherence with the entropy-penalised Sense Index computed by :func:`tnfr_lfs.core.coherence.sense_index`.
+The sum of the individual ΔNFR values always matches the global ΔNFR of the record, guaranteeing coherence with the entropy-penalised Sense Index computed by :func:`tnfr_core.coherence.sense_index`.
 The metric is now evaluated as ``1 / (1 + Σ w · |ΔNFR| · g(ν_f)) - λ·H`` so each node’s natural rhythm and phase are considered; the interpretation is detailed in :doc:`api_reference`.

 The natural-frequency estimator persists target bands per vehicle category (GT, formula cars, prototypes, …) through ``NaturalFrequencySettings.frequency_bands``.
 Each sample exposes a ``ν_f`` classification (very low, optimal, very high, …) and a structural index ``C(t)`` derived from the event density along the structural axis.
 Both parameters are normalised with the objectives managed by ``ProfileManager`` so the same scale applies when comparing stints with different Sense Index goals.

 ### Memory and mutation operators

-To maintain continuity between samples and microsectors the pipeline relies on two stateful operators in ``tnfr_lfs.core.operators``:
+To maintain continuity between samples and microsectors the pipeline relies on two stateful operators in ``tnfr_core.operators``:

 * ``recursivity_operator`` keeps a per-microsector trace and exponentially filters thermal/style metrics (``thermal_load`` and ``style_index``) together with per-wheel temperatures/pressures (``tyre_temp_*``/``tyre_pressure_*``).
 Memory is now segmented by session (``car_model``/``track_name``/``tyre_compound``), maintaining a stint history in ``operator_state["recursivity"]``.
 It also computes ``dT/dt`` derivatives per wheel, stores ``ΔNFR_flat`` as a reference, and applies stop criteria (convergence, sample limits, or time gaps) to start new stints when the dynamics change.
 The operator detects phase changes (entry, apex, exit) and resets memory when needed so the filter does not pollute abrupt transitions; the full history is exposed via ``orchestrate_delta_metrics`` as ``network_memory`` so the HUD and exporters can access the network memory.
 When OutGauge does not transmit the extended block (per-wheel temperatures and pressures) the HUD/exporters display the literal ``"no data"`` marker to highlight that Live for Speed telemetry was unavailable.
 * ``mutation_operator`` observes the ΔNFR distribution entropy and the filtered style deviations to decide when the tactical archetype should mutate toward an alternative candidate or return to a recovery mode.